mwabbas888/FoodHub-Revenue-Analysis/README.md

 # FoodHub: Revenue & Operations Analysis

-This repository contains the full analysis and data for the FoodHub project, completed as part of the MIT Data Science and Machine learning program.
+This repository contains the full analysis and data for the FoodHub project, completed as part of the MIT Data Science and Machine Learning program.

 ---